-Are you interested in presenting to a CF audience?
-We'd love to have you on the Online ColdFusion Meetup, the weekly online CF user group that I host.
+Are you interested in presenting to a CF/CFML audience?
+We'd love to have you on the Online ColdFusion Meetup, the online CF user group that I host.
 This entry is a bit of a FAQ for prospective speakers.

 The LEAST you need to know

-The most important thing to know is that if you want to speak, just let me know by email at charlie (at) carehart.org.
+- The most important thing to know is that if you want to speak, just let me know by email at charlie (at) carehart.org or by twitter (@cfmeetup), and I'll work to get you scheduled.

-And if you wonder about the technical matters of what you need to be a presenter, see the faq, What do I need to be a presenter on a Connect meeting?.
+- Finally, if you may wonder about the technical matters of what you need to be a presenter, and especially if you have any hesitation about presenting online, please see the faq below, What do I need to be a presenter on a Connect meeting?.
+You may also want to check that list, to see answers to important questions you may have not have considered.

 Whether you're a new or experienced speaker, whether you want to discuss a new or old topic, whether for beginners, intermediates, or experts, there's an audience for your talk within the

-1,200 2,400 member group, which typically gets about 30-50 people per meeting (different folks for different meetings).
-Because the meetings are recorded, still more people will watch that.
+1,200 2,400 2,700+ member Online CF Meetup user group (as of July 2016), which typically gets about 30-50 people per meeting (different folks for different meetings, typically), and then the additional views of the recordings.

 Some common questions speakers may have